 If you’ve been getting benefits because of the accident, the organisation might have to pay back to the amount you’ve had in benefit to the DWP.
 This might be deducted from your payout.

-Find out more about benefits and compensation at GOV.UK Opens in a new window
+Find out more about benefits and compensationOpens in a new window on GOV.UK

 You’re not allowed to intentionally reduce your assets or savings to increase the amount you get in benefits.
 The DWP calls this deprivation of assets.